epsilonlabs/emf-rdf/RESOURCE.md

 Suppose as well that the RDF resources in `model.ttl` follows certain conventions that relate them to an Ecore metamodel, in the [MOF2RDF](https://www.omg.org/spec/MOF2RDF/1.0/About-MOF2RDF) style:

 * There are `rdf:type` predicates from the RDF resource to another RDF resource whose namespace URI is `ePackageNamespaceURI`, and local name is `eClassName`.
-* Statements use predicates whose namespace URIs is `ePackageNamespaceURI` and local name is `eStructuralFeatureName`:
+* Statements use predicates whose namespace URIs are `ePackageNamespaceURI` and local names are `eStructuralFeatureName`:
   * Predicate objects can be other RDF resources (in the case of `EReference`s), or literals (in the case of `EAttribute`s).
   * RDF lists are supported for many-valued features.